There’s a unique joy in finding love again after a first marriage has ended, be…

 Storing Estate Plan Documents in the Right Place

-Never, and I mean never, should you store your documents in a safety deposit box.
+Estate planning documents should never be stored in a safety deposit box.
 If your executor is not a joint account holder on the box, then they will have to go through probate to gain access to the box.
 Moreover, if your healthcare POA or other agents need quick access to your estate planning documents (such as your healthcare directives or financial POA), they may not have access because banks are not open 24/7.
 A better option is storing your documents in a file cabinet or other safe place that is easy for your agents to access.
 This can also include a fireproof safe in your home, as long as your agents can get into the safe without your help.
 Most importantly, be sure to let your agents know where your estate planning documents are stored.

 Helpful Hint: Upload Healthcare Directives for Quick Digital Access